sgossage/CMDfit/README.md

 The other function cmdfit.fitsingle() is working however, although I would like to continue testing to make sure that it is being sensible.

+**Also, not all model files are currently available on the github repo.**

 ==============================================================
 # TO DO: